danielsnick3/linked-blog-starter-md/Nagoblin.md

 Snap: If this creature finishes a combo with a special move, the target(s) of the special move must succeed on an dc 17 constitution saving throw or be violently snapped through a one-way mirror to another part of the domain expansion with this creature following along.
 Each unsnapped creature may follow by entering the mirror.

-Blood Gauge: While at or above blood thresholds of 25/75/100, this creature's abilities gain additional benefits.
+Blood Gauge: While at or above blood thresholds of 25/75/100, this creature's normal abilities gain 5/10/15 feet reach.
 Additionally, this creature takes 1/2/3d3 bleed damage for each instance of damage taken.

 Siphon: If this creature takes 15 or more damage from a single instance, they also gain that much blood.